GenesysCloudBlueprints/audioconnector-server-reference-implementation/README.md

 The [SecretService](./src/services/secret-service.ts) class is responsible for looking up the secret from a given API Key used during the initial authentication process.
 A fake implementation has been provided, and will need to be replaced to lookup secrets with whatever service they are stored in.

 The [TTSService](./src/services/tts-service.ts) class is responsible for converting text-based responses from the Bot to the appropriate audio to be sent to the AudioConnector Client.
-A fake implementation has been provided, and will need to be replaces with an actial TTS engine.
+A fake implementation has been provided, and will need to be replaces with an actual TTS engine.

 ### Running the server